algolia/kubernetes-hands-on/09-cronjob/README.md

 ## Introduction

-In this section you will lean how to run background tasks using crons & jobs.
+In this section you will learn how to run background tasks using crons & jobs.

 ## `CronJob`